bassammalik/cogs188-final/README.md

 1. **Battery Degradation**: Models capacity loss due to cycling and calendar aging
 2. **Weather Uncertainty**: Simulates cloud events and forecast errors

-## Extending the Project

-To extend this project, you can:

-1. Implement additional control strategies
-2. Enhance the environment with more complex dynamics
-3. Add more realistic data generation or use real-world data
-4. Improve the RL algorithms or add more sophisticated ML approaches
-5. Add additional components to the microgrid (e.g., wind generation, EV charging)

-## License

-This project is provided for educational purposes.